Dwight Galt IV

 Dwight B. “Deege” Galt IV (born March 12, 1987) is an American football coach and former player.
 He is currently the Head Strength and conditioning coach for the Virginia Tech Hokies Football program, coaching under first-year head coach Brent Pry.
-He played college football for Maryland from 2005–2009.
+He played college football for Maryland from 2005 to 2009.
 Galt was a defensive lineman under Coach Ralph Friedgen.